SymfonyCasts/lemon-squeezy/sfcasts/checkout-overlay.md

 # LemonSqueezy Checkout Overlay

-Our customers can purchase products on our website but to finalize the checkout, we redirect them to the LemonSqueezy website, which is hosted on a completely different domain.
-However, we can enhance this workflow, thanks to LemonSqueezy's JavaScript tools.
+Customers can purchase products on our *website*, but to *finalize* the checkout, we've been redirecting them to LemonSqueezy's site, which is hosted on a completely different domain.
+Let's use LemonSqueezy's JavaScript tools to enhance this workflow!

-Rather than redirecting customers to LemonSqueezy's checkout page, we can present that page in a sleek iFrame right on our website.
-LemonSqueezy charmingly refers to this as a "checkout overlay".
-It's time to sprinkle our website with some JavaScript magic.
+Instead of redirecting customers to *LemonSqueezy's* checkout page, we can present that info in a "checkout overlay" - a sleek iFrame that lives right on our site.
+So let's get to it and sprinkle our website with some *JavaScript magic*.

 ## Add LemonSqueezy JavaScript to the Cart Page

-First, let's include LemonSqueezy's JavaScript tool known as `lemon.js` to our cart page.
-I'll navigate to the `templates/order/cart.html.twig` file and add a new block, naming it `javascripts`.
-Close it with `endblock`.

-Inside, we'll include the script with a `script` tag, setting `src` to `https://app.lemonsqueezy.com/js/lemon.js`.
-Let's also add the `defer` HTML attribute.
+First, we need to add LemonSqueezy's JavaScript tool - `lemon.js` - to our cart page.
+Open `templates/order/cart.html.twig` and add a new block.
+Call it `javascripts`... and close it with `endblock`.
+Inside, add a `script` tag, and set `src` to `https://app.lemonsqueezy.com/js/lemon.js`.
+We'll also add the `defer` HTML attribute.

-LemonSqueezy advises against self-hosting the `lemon.js` file, since you might miss out on new features and crucial security patches.
-It's better to link it directly, as payment-related matters are important from a security standpoint.
+LemonSqueezy advises *against* self-hosting the `lemon.js` file, since you might miss out on new features and crucial security patches, so we're going to link it *directly*, to keep payment-related matters as safe as possible.

-Also, remember to call the `{{ parent() }}` function inside `javascripts` to prevent overriding this block.
+We also need to call the `{{ parent() }}` function inside `javascripts` to avoid overriding this block. *Sweet*.

-Below, let's add a unique CSS class to the checkout link: `lemonsqueezy-button`.
-After refreshing the cart page, you'll notice that it loads the LemonSqueezy checkout page under *our* URL.
-If you inspect the source code, you'll see that LemonSqueezy simply replaces the whole page with its content.
-But we can make it even better.
+Below, add a unique CSS class to the checkout link: `lemonsqueezy-button`.
+When we head over and refresh the cart page, you'll notice that we're now loading the LemonSqueezy checkout page under *our* URL.
+If you inspected the source code, you'd see that LemonSqueezy is replacing the whole page with its own content.
+That's *awesome*, but we can make this *even better*.

 ### Creating a Special Stimulus Controller

-I'll remove the `lemonsqueezy-button` class, we will need more flexability.
-Let's create a new stimulus controller. inside `assets/controllers/`, create a new `lemon-squeezy_controller.js`.
+Remove the `lemonsqueezy-button` class we added earlier, and exchange it for something a bit more flexible.
+In `assets/controllers/`, create a new controller.
+We'll call it `lemon-squeezy_controller.js`.

-Within it, I'll `import { Controller } from '@hotwired/stimulus'` and underneath, `export default class extents Controller`.
-Inside, let's add a `connect()` method, which will remain empty for now.

-Below, let's add another method, `#openOverlay`, that will trigger the actual action.
+Inside, add `import { Controller } from '@hotwired/stimulus'`, and below that, `export default class extents Controller`.
+In the export, add a `connect()` method, which we'll leave empty for now.
+Finally, add another method - `openOverlay()` - that will trigger the actual action.

-Now, let's connect this controller in `cart.html.twig`.
-I'll add a new line to the checkout link with `data-action`.
-So, when we click this button, it will call the `#openOverlay` action.
+Now, let's *connect* this controller in `cart.html.twig`.
+Add a new line to the checkout link with `data-action`, so when we click this button, it will call the `#openOverlay` action.

-We'll also need to pass the LemonSqueezy Checkout URL, but I don't want to generate it every time the cart page loads.
-I want it to generate on link click.
+We also need to pass the LemonSqueezy Checkout URL, but instead of generating it every time the cart page loads, let's just generate it when the link is clicked.

 ### Adding a New Action to the OrderController

-Let's add a new action to the `OrderController`.
-I'll go to `src/Controller/OrderController.php` and just before the `success()` action, add another one.
-I'll name it `public function createCheckout()`.
+Add a new action to the `OrderController`.
+Go to `src/Controller/OrderController.php` and, just before the `success()` action, add another one.
+We'll call it `public function createCheckout()`.

-It will return a `Response`, and we'll add a `#[Route]` attribute above it with `/checkout/create` path.
-We'll name it as `app_order_checkout_create` and allow only POST method.
+This will return a `Response`, and we'll add a `#[Route]` attribute above it with a path - `/checkout/create`.
+Name it `app_order_checkout_create` and only allow `POST` methods.

-For dependencies, we'll need our `LemonSqueezyApi $lsApi`.
-We'll also need a logged-in user.
-For this, we'll add `#[CurrentUser]` PHP attribute with `User $user`.
+For dependencies, we'll need `LemonSqueezyApi $lsApi`, as well as a user that's logged in.
+For this, add the `#[CurrentUser]` attribute with `User $user`.

-Inside the method, simply return the JSON with an empty array.
-Inside this array, add `targetUrl` key and call `$lsApi->createCheckoutUrl()` for the value and pass the user.
+In the method, simply return the JSON with an empty array.
+Then, in the array, add a `targetUrl` key, call `$lsApi->createCheckoutUrl()` for the value, and pass the user. *Done*!
-Done.

-Back to the `lemon-squeezy` Stimulus controller, let's register a new value, write `static values = {}`.
-Inside, add `checkoutCreateUrl: String`.
+Back in our `lemon-squeezy` controller, register a new value.
+Say `static values = {}`, and inside, add `checkoutCreateUrl: String`.

-Back to the cart template, add a new data value attribute:
-`data-lemon-squeezy-checkout-create-url-value` and pass the `{{ path('app_order_checkout_create') }}`.
+Over in the cart template, add a new data value attribute - `data-lemon-squeezy-checkout-create-url-value` - and pass `{{ path('app_order_checkout_create') }}`.

-You can also replace `href` with a '#' if you want to prevent clicking if JavaScript is disabled.
-But I'll keep it for legacy and instead, inside the `#openOverlay`, we'll take the event and call `e.preventDefault()`.
+You can also replace `href` with a '#' if you want to prevent clicking on this if JavaScript is disabled, but I'll keep it for legacy. *Instead*, in `openOverlay()`, we'll take the event and call `e.preventDefault()`.

-Next, let's implement the `#openOverlay()` method.
-Below, we'll get the link element with `const linkEl = e.currentTarget`.
+Okay, next, let's *implement* the `openOverlay()` method.
+Down here, grab the link element with `const linkEl = e.currentTarget`.
 Below that, we need to execute an AJAX request to the `checkoutCreateUrl` we passed as a value.

-For this, use the `fetch()` function.
+For that, use the `fetch()` function.
 Inside, call `this.checkoutCreateUrlValue`, and add the options as a second argument.

-This AJAX request should be executed with `method: 'POST'`.
-For headers, set `Content-Type` to `application/json`.
+This AJAX request should be executed with `method: 'POST'`... and for headers, set `Content-Type` to `application/json`.

-Next, chain this `fetch()` call with `.then()`.
-Inside, we expect a `response`.
-Let's add a sanity check. `if (!response.ok)` - `throw new Error()` saying that "Network response was not OK".
-Add `response.statusText`.
+Next, we'll chain this `fetch()` call with `.then()`.
+Inside, we expect a `response`, and we'll also add a sanity check - `if (!response.ok)`, `throw new Error()` - which will tell us that the `Network response was not OK`, followed by `response.statusText`.

-Otherwise, just `return response.json()` that should pass the JSON data as an object to the next `.then()` where we expect `data => {}`.
+*Otherwise*, just `return response.json()`.
+That should pass the JSON data as an object to the next `.then()`, where we expect `data => {}`.

-We want to ask LemonSqueezy to open this URL.

-Call `window.LemonSqueezy.Url.Open` and pass the `data.targetUrl`,
-which we return from the `createCheckout()` action.
+We're going to ask LemonSqueezy to open this URL, so call `window.LemonSqueezy.Url.Open` and pass the `data.targetUrl`, which we'll return from the `createCheckout()` action.

-Finally, we can add a `catch()` call, expecting an error.
-Inside, let's just do `console.error()` with "Fetch error:" message and pass the error as the second argument.
+*Finally*, we can add a `catch()` call, expecting an error.
+Inside, we'll just say `console.error()` with a `Fetch error:` message, passing `error` as the second argument.

-Okay, it looks good.

-Let's test if it still works.
-Open the website.
-I'll open the Chrome Developer Tools, the Console tab to see JavaScript logs and reload the page.
+Okay, this looks good, so let's test it out.
+Open our site, and *also* open the Chrome Developer Tools in the Console tab to see the JavaScript logs.
+Reload the page, and... here's our `lemon-squeezy` controller!
-Here is our `lemon-squeezy` controller.

-If I click the "Checkout with LemonSqueezy" button, it loads and... opens the LemonSqueezy checkout page.
-Still works!
+If we click the "Checkout with LemonSqueezy" button, it *loads* and... it opens the LemonSqueezy checkout page!
+It still works!

-In the next chapter, we'll make it even cooler by rendering this LemonSqueezy checkout page over our cart page.
+Next: Let's make this even cooler by rendering the LemonSqueezy checkout page over our cart page.